Colorado State Rams football statistical leaders

 Garrett Grayson holds the Rams' career and single-season passing yards and single-season touchdowns records.

 Kapri Bibbs set school single-season records in rushing yards and rushing touchdowns in 2013.

 The Colorado State Rams football statistical leaders are the individual statistical leaders and school record holders of the Colorado State Rams football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 Team records encompass the best team performances in most of the same categories in single games and single seasons.
-The Rams represent Colorado State University in the NCAA's Mountain West Conference.
+The Rams represented Colorado State University in the NCAA Division I FBS Mountain West Conference (MW) through the 2025 season, and will join the Pac-12 Conference in 2026.

 Although Colorado State began competing in intercollegiate football in 1893, the school's official record book considers the "modern era" to have begun in 1951.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: